bitmovin/bitmovin-player-web-samples/serviceworker/README.md

 ## Points to note

 - ServiceWorker only works for `localhost` and `https` protocol.
 So using `http` will not work
-- ServiceWorker is to support event tracking for Native HLS playback i.e, Hls on Safari.
+- ServiceWorker enables support for event tracking for Native HLS playback i.e, Hls on Safari, without having duplicate manifest requests.